innovationinsoftware/policy-dev/labs/hcp-tf-policy-mock/index.md

    When you make the policy stricter, the mock data in pass.hcl no longer meets the requirement (so it fails), while fail.hcl now matches the expected failure (so it passes).
 This demonstrates how changing policy logic affects which test cases pass or fail.
 3. Restore the original logic and confirm the test passes again.

 ---

-### Expected Results

-- You can generate and use mock data from real Terraform runs.
-- You can run Sentinel policy tests locally using the CLI and mock data.
-- You understand how to simulate both passing and failing scenarios before enforcing policies in HCP Terraform.

----
----

-### 8. Add and Test a Policy for a Specific Security Group Resource
+### 6. Add and Test a Policy for a Specific Security Group Resource

 In this section, you'll create and test a Sentinel policy that checks that the specific security group resource `module.app_security_group.module.sg.aws_security_group.this_name_prefix[0]` has a description containing the word "web-servers".